Tips for Crafting Complete and Balanced Homemade Raw Dog Food

 Meat is higher in phosphorus than calcium, so bone or another natural form of calcium may need to be included in the diet to achieve the correct ratio.

 With a homemade diet, you can balance these important nutrients over time.
-Feeding additional bone, meat, or organ can supplement some of these essential nutrients without complicating your day-to-day raw recipe routine.
+Feeding additional bone, meat, or organs can supplement some of these essential nutrients without complicating your day-to-day raw recipe routine.

 Health Conditions